Sample-Based Krylov Quantum Diagonalization for the Schwinger Model on Trapped-Ion and Superconducting Quantum Processors: Methods

 \subsection{Time Evolution with Kinetic Hamiltonian}

 We now discuss the implementation of the unitary time-evolution operator $U(dt)$ in \Cref{meq:krylov-basis}.
 To minimize the circuit depth, we include only the kinetic part of the Hamiltonian in $U(dt)$, since the remaining terms are diagonal and do not generate superpositions of different states.
 This approximation allows us to construct a physically meaningful subspace using shallow quantum circuits.
-Importantly, it is not necessary to implement the exact physical time evolution, as the goal is merely to generate basis states whose superpositions approximate the Hamiltonian’s eigenstates.
+Empirically, we found that it is not necessary to implement the exact physical time evolution for the particular case of the Schwinger model.
+The goal is merely to generate basis states whose superpositions approximate the Hamiltonian’s ground state.

 Specifically, we define

 which we approximate by a first-order Trotter decomposition~\cite{Trotter1959,Suzuki:1976be} as

 Several such steps of the time evolution are performed, hereafter referred to as Trotter steps, corresponding to $\left[U(dt)\right]^k$ for the $k$-th step, see \Cref{meq:krylov-basis}.
 The corresponding quantum circuit is illustrated for four qubits and $k=1$ in \Cref{fig:ExampleCircuit}.